bayulus/azure-honeynet-livetraffic/README.md

    - <h3>Visualization of Attack Maps After Hardening Security/Controls</h3>
    <img src="https://github.com/bayulus/azure-honeynet-livetraffic/blob/main/images/7.PNG?raw=true">

+   **After implementing robust security controls, I measured the following metrics in our environment for an additional 24 hours.
+The results are promising: there is little to no evidence of any form of attack.
+It's noteworthy that the green color on the attack map, indicating activity, is attributed to one of our employees—yours truly! 🟢 This unintentional test reaffirms the effectiveness of the security measures in fortifying our network against potential threats.**

   - <h3>Query Result of Failed RDP Events Showing Attack Metrics</h3>
   <p>The query result below also reveals a compilation of usernames utilized by attackers attempting to log in, indicative of a potential brute-force attack.
 This consolidated view provides insights into the patterns and intensity of the login attempts, aiding in the identification and understanding of the ongoing security threat.</p>